0xjac/master-thesis/chapters/02-ethereum.md

 ## The Ethereum Virtual Machine

-Ethereum is a decentralized computing platform.
+Ethereum is a decentralised computing platform.
 In other words alongside a blockchain, Ethereum provides a Turing-complete language and the \gls{evm}, a virtual machine able to interpret and execute code.
 This code "is written in a low-level, stack-based bytecode language, referred to as "Ethereum virtual machine code" or "EVM code"\citep{buterin2013whitepaper}.
 This bytecode is represented by a series of bytes.
 The execution of code consists of first setting an instruction pointer at the beginning of the bytecode sequence, next process the operation at the current location of the point, and last increment the instruction pointer to the next byte.
 Those steps repeated forever until either the end of the bytecode sequence is reached, an error is raised or a `STOP` or `RETURN` instruction is executed.

 The operations can perform computations and interact with data.
 There are three kinds of mediums to store data.
 First, there is a stack.
 This a commonly know abstract data type in computer science.
 Data can be added by using a push operation which adds the data on top of the stack.
 Mutually, the data can then be removed with a pop operation which removes and return the data from the top of the stack.
 Mainly, the stack is known as a \gls{lifo} data structure meaning the last value pushed (added) is the first value popped (taken).
 Secondly, there is a memory, which is an ever-expandable array of bytes.
 Those kinds of storage are both non-persistent storage.
 Within the context of Ethereum, this translates to this data only being available within the call or transaction and not being permanently stored on the blockchain.
 The third and last kind of storage is commonly referred to as "storage" is a permanent key/value store intended for long-term storage.